 A delicious lunch and refreshments are included.
 A wonderful day of conversation and inspiration!

-Rebecca's has more than two decades of creative industry experience, delivering public art strategies and artworks for diverse clients, including the National Capital Authority, Brisbane City Council, Westfield, Australian National University and Melbourne Airport Corporation as well as Sydney's iconic Sculpture by the Sea exhibition, where she oversaw the substantial growth of public artworks in Australia.
+Rebecca Townsend has more than two decades of creative industry experience, delivering public art strategies and artworks for diverse clients, including the National Capital Authority, Brisbane City Council, Westfield, Australian National University, Melbourne Airport Corporation and Sydney's iconic Sculpture by the Sea exhibition, where she oversaw the substantial growth of public artworks in Australia.
+Rebecca is a highly experienced curator and project manager, managing bespoke and large contractors to deliver memorable artworks.
 Rebecca is passionate about the value of art in public spaces and engaging artists in meaningful ways.
 She fosters positive relationships with emerging and world-renowned artists alike, collaborating with them to realise their artistic vision from concept development through to installation.
-Rebecca is a highly experienced curator and project manager, managing bespoke and large contractors to deliver memorable artworks on time and on budget.
-She is adept at working in large design teams on complex projects and engaging with stakeholders and communities throughout the commissioning process.

 Karen Black’s painting practice explores time and space within global social, economic and political situations.
-With an interest in architecture, culture and history, the work tells the human stories within these environments, blending the historical with the mythical and traversing the complex interchange between the personal and the political.
-Karen completed a Bachelor of Fine Art at Griffith University in 2011.
-She is the recipient of the 2019 Glasshouse Stonehouse residency in France and the 2019 Artbank/QPAC Commission.
-She was a finalist in the Sir John Sulman Prize at the AGNSW in 2019, 2018 and 2017, and in 2019, a finalist in The Sunshine Coast Art Prize and The Kilgour Prize.
-Black was an Artspace One Year Sydney Studio Resident in 2017.
-Her inclusion in recent exhibitions of note include Craftivism: Dissident Objects and Subversive Forms at Shepparton Art Museum, Victoria and touring nationally 2019-2020, Beyond Reason: Exploring the logic of the imagination, QUT Art Museum, Brisbane, The Sidney Myer Fund Australian Ceramic Award, Shepparton Art Museum, 2017, Shut up and Paint, NGV International, Melbourne 2016-17, Borders, Barriers, Walls, Monash University Museum of Art 2016 and Painting, More Painting, Australian Centre for Contemporary Art, Melbourne 2016.
-Karen was named as a Global Spotlight Artist at Art Taipei.
-Her work has been exhibited at Art Basel HK, Art Stage Singapore, Art Taipei, and Tokyo Art Fair.
-Her works are held in prestigious public collections including Monash University Museum of Art, National Gallery of Victoria, Australian War Memorial, Griffith University Art Gallery, Artbank, Macquarie Bank Collection, QUT Art Museum and the Salsali Private Museum in Dubai, in addition to various private collections both in Australia and overseas.
+With an interest in architecture, culture and history, Karen’s work tells the human stories within these environments, blending the historical with the mythical and traversing the complex interchange between the personal and the political.
+Karen is the recipient of the 2019 Glasshouse Stonehouse residency in France and the 2019 Artbank/QPAC Commission.
+Karen’s work is included in Craftivism: Dissident Objects and Subversive Forms at Shepparton Art Museum, Victoria and touring nationally 2019-2020.
+Karen’s work has been exhibited at Art Basel HK, Art Stage Singapore, Art Taipei, and Tokyo Art Fair and her works are held in prestigious public collections including the National Gallery of Victoria, Australian War Memorial, and the Salsali Private Museum in Dubai, and private collections both in Australia and overseas.

 Hannah James is a journalist, writer and editor, and the features director at ELLE Australia.
 Over her nearly 20 years in journalism in both the UK and Australia, she has interviewed everyone from Gloria Steinem and Ewan McGregor to Bjork, hiked into the outback with Indigenous rangers looking for art sites, explored ancient volcanoes and dived off boats into the Aegean Sea, all in search of a great story.
 Her work for ELLE Australia involves examining social trends, interviewing authors, actors and everyday people, and celebrating women from all walks of life.
 As a freelance writer, she is a regular contributor to Australian Geographic, for whom she explores the outback and goes on multi-day hikes.
 And just for fun, she writes a weekly newsletter reviewing nature books.